nikhil-mohite/pgadmin4/docs/en_US/storage_manager.rst

     :align: center

 Use icons on the top of the *Storage Manager* window to manage storage:

+Use ``Folder`` icon |Shared Storage| to access shared storages.
+To enable the shared storage admin need to add the SHARED_STORAGE in config file.
+With this users can access the shared storage and share the files with other users.

+.. |Shared Storage| image:: images/sm_ss.png

 Use the ``Home`` icon |home| to return to the home directory.